techgirldiaries/RecipeNest/README.md

 # Recipe Nest

-Recipe Nest is a african-centric full-stack web application designed to connect chefs and food enthusiasts.
-It serves as a platform for sharing recipes, showcasing culinary talents and fostering a global culinary community.
+Recipe Nest is a chef-centric full-stack web application designed to connect chefs and food enthusiasts, which serves as a platform for sharing recipes, showcasing culinary talents and fostering a global culinary community.

 ## Features